 Blue Star were a nationwide firm of petrol stations, who operated several garages at motorway services.

 Possibly let down by issues opening the last two of those services, directors of the combined company decided not to bid for any more sites.
-Blue Star instead bid themselves for Leicester Forest East and Aust, and proposed some good design work, but inexperience showed in their catering proposals and neither were approved.
+Blue Star instead bid themselves for Leicester Forest East, and proposed some good design work, but inexperience showed in their catering proposal and it wasn't approved.

-Amongst many non-motorway services, Blue Star owned a large garage on the A1 Blyth Bypass, close to today's Blyth services.
+Amongst many non-motorway service areas, Blue Star owned a large garage on the A1 Blyth Bypass, close to today's Blyth services.

 Blue Star was sold to Texaco in the 1990s.
 The three sites managed by Motorway Services Ltd are now branded Welcome Break, but they continue to have some fuel pumps branded Texaco, as a nod to Blue Star's 8% ownership.